-In an article in International Herald Tribune there is an interesting theory about hiding of EPO abuse.
-Scientists in laboratoriums in Switzerland work to develop a test that can prove a special powder used to destroy traces of the drug EPO (erythropoietin).
-In the past year there has been a significant increase in the number of tests showing no EPO at all.
-The scientists have the theory that the riders use a protease that can break down proteins in the urine.
+In an article in International Herald Tribune, there is an exciting theory about the hiding of EPO abuse.
+Scientists in laboratories in Switzerland work to develop a test that can prove a special powder used to destroy traces of the drug EPO (erythropoietin).
+In the past year, there has been a significant increase in the number of tests showing no EPO at all.
+The scientists have the theory that the riders use a protease to break down proteins in the urine.

-This theory might explain why so relative few riders have delivered a positive EPO test compared to how many riders have been caught with an enhanced hematocrit.
+This theory might explain why so relatively few riders have delivered a positive EPO test compared to how many riders have been caught with an enhanced hematocrit.